Resources on Sexual Misconduct

 Office hours: 9 a.m.–5 p.m., M–F

-The University-Wide Committee on Sexual Misconduct (UWC) is an internal disciplinary board for complaints of sexual misconduct available to students, faculty, and staff across the University, as described in the committee’s procedures.
-The UWC provides an accessible, representative, and trained body to fairly and expeditiously address formal complaints of sexual misconduct.
-UWC members can answer inquiries about procedures and the University definition of sexual misconduct.
-The UWC is comprised of faculty, administrative, and student representatives from across the University.
-In UWC cases, investigations are conducted by professional, independent fact finders
+The University-Wide Committee on Sexual Misconduct (UWC) is an internal disciplinary board designed to address allegations of sexual misconduct and is available to students, faculty, and staff across the University, as described in the committee’s procedures.
+The UWC is an accessible, representative, and trained body established to fairly and expeditiously address formal complaints of sexual misconduct.
+UWC staff members can answer inquiries about procedures and the University sexual misconduct policy.
+In cases where formal resolution is sought, investigations are conducted by professional, impartial investigators.

 Yale Police Department

 The Yale Police Department (YPD) operates 24 hours a day, 7 days a week, and is comprised of highly trained, professional officers.
 The YPD can provide information on available victims’ assistance services and also has the capacity to perform full criminal investigations.
 If you wish to speak with Lieutenant, Gabrielle Cotto, the Sensitive Crimes & Support Coordinator, she can be reached at 203.432.9547 during business hours.
 Informational sessions are available with the Sensitive Crimes & Support Coordinator to discuss safety planning, available options, etc. The YPD works closely with the New Haven State’s Attorney, the SHARE Center, the University’s Title IX coordinators, and various other departments within the University.
 Talking to the YPD does not commit you to submit evidence or pressing charges; with few exceptions, all decisions about how to proceed are up to you.